Dubai Junior International Series 2019

 - Toss: – as a standard protocol, the Toss will be conducted on the court and the side winning the toss can decide either “to Serve or Receive first” or “to start play at one end of the court or the other.”
 Remember, the side losing the toss shall exercise the remaining choice.

-- Warm Up Time: - players can have a warm-up of maximum 2 minutes on the court after the toss.
+- Warm Up Time: - players can have a warm-up of a maximum of 2 minutes on the court after the toss.
 The Umpire shall make a note of the time and instruct you accordingly.

 5.2.
 During the match